karpatkey/kpk-token/README.md

 ### Ownership

-The kpk token contract is ownable and the initial token supply is minted to the specified owner (the karpatkey DAO).
+The kpk token contract is ownable and the initial token supply is minted to the specified owner (the kpk DAO).
 Ownership can be transferred and renounced at any point.

 ### Transferability